rashmi-kukanur/PerformanceLogging/README.md

 The tool makes use of JMXTerm library for recording the metrics and matplotlib library for plotting the graphs.

-To execute the code run the following from command line: python perflog.py
+To execute the code, run the following from command line: python perflog.py

 Output:CSV file (attached)